msemtd/elden-bong/README.md

 * if no loaded map be in character editor fake location - room that is a wardrobe when you get outside it!
 * full 2D map mode with overlay canvas

-I'm currently wrestling with
-* I need to properly understand it in the electron environment OKAY! got that working!

-There are two maps named "overworld" and "underground"
 * only load from safe dirs as dictated by main thread in config
 * user chooses the dir and it is saved in settings
 * settings are loaded at startup